newrelic/rpm_contrib/README.md

 You can disable it with `disable_sinatra_template` in your newrelic.yml file.

+### ThinkingSphinx instrumentation

+This adds instrumentation to the `initialize` and `results` method of ThinkingSphinx::Search

+You can disable it with `disable_thinking_sphinx` in your newrelic.yml file.

 ### Typhoeus instrumentation

 This adds instrumentation to the Typhoeus::Request class for 'GET' requests